Reaching Stellar priority becomes reality with opening of Center for Lincoln Studies

 Lincoln Legacy Lecture Series

 On November 19, 2002, the Inaugural Lincoln Legacy Lecture took place at UIS.
+It is now known as the Mary and James Beaumont Endowed Lincoln Legacy Lecture Series after a generous gift by Mary and James Beaumont.
 The series has been held every year.
 More than 5,000 students and community members have attended the lectures over the years, including 600 who attended a special symposium in April 2015 before a re-enactment of Lincoln’s Funeral.
 Unique to the lecture series is a dual focus on issues important to Lincoln and still important to us today.
-The lecture series has been sponsored by the Center for State Policy and Leadership, in cooperation with the Chancellor Naomi Lynn Distinguished Chair in Lincoln Studies.
-Learn more about the Lincoln Legacy Lecture series.
+The 2021 event is scheduled for 6 to 9 p.m.
+Saturday, Oct.
+16. View last year's the Lincoln Legacy Lecture series.